 Mark McCrea, was Director of the Alternative Dispute Resolution Services and mediated and arbitrated workers’ compensation claims for the MN Department of Labor and Industry.
 He has also mediated special education and civil rights mediation in MN and partnered with Mediation Center to develop its EVOLVE model for addressing worldview conflicts.

-Milt Thomas is an Organization Development Specialist for the State of MN where he designs, coaches and facilitates continuous improvement efforts and other large and small group projects and meetings, especially when conflict is present.
-He also developed and teaches the annual leadership academy, manages the employee engagement program, and consults with and coaches employees at all levels.
-He teaches Leading Through Change for Hamline University graduate programs; graduate courses for the Opus College of Business and workshops for the Executive Education and Business Excellence program at the University of St. Thomas; Communication for Metropolitan State University; and, taught courses in leadership, interpersonal skills, gender and communication, and training and development for St. Catherine University.
-Milt also spent many years as a lead trainer and volunteer mediator for Dispute Resolution Center in St. Paul, MN.
+Milt Thomas is an organization development specialist for the State of Minnesota, focusing on change management, leadership development and continuous improvement.
+He designs, coaches and facilitates large and small group initiatives, projects and meetings.
+He also consults with and coaches leaders and employees at all levels.
+Milt teaches Leading Through Change for Hamline University graduate programs, graduate communication courses for the Opus College of Business at the University of St. Thomas, and various communication topics for Metropolitan State University.
+Milt also spent several years as a lead trainer and volunteer mediator for Dispute Resolution Center in St. Paul, MN.

-Ellen Velasco-Thompson was first trained as a rehab. nurse working catastrophic cases.
-She moved into mediation/arbitration formally with workers’ compensation.
-She has done family co-mediation, business mediation, but spends most of her time now as a special education mediator.
-She is a former Litigation Manager at Honeywell and the Director of Risk Management & Claims at the City of Minneapolis.
+Ellen Velasco-Thompson has her original degree in public health and rehabilitation nursing working catastrophic cases.
+She moved into mediation/arbitration with the MN Dept. of Labor & Industry.
+She has done family co-mediation, business mediation, & mediation coaching but spends most of her time now in special education as a facilitator/mediator.
+She was the former Litigation Manager at Honeywell and later the Director of Risk Management at the City of Minneapolis.
 Currently, she is an independent consultant, trainer and mediator with a specialty in helping people problem solve issues across cultural divides.